-Parties in which you get to experience the amazing hospitality of Hogwarts, participate in adventures, and create many everlasting memories.
+Parties in which you get to experience the fantastic hospitality of Hogwarts, participate in adventures, and create many everlasting memories.

 Harry Potter Party – A Party Full of Magical Moments and the Joys of Friendships

-With these ideas you will spend some time putting it all together but it won’t cost you a ton.
-I have awesome Harry Potter party printables in the Freebies.
+With these ideas, you will spend some time putting it all together, but it won’t cost you a ton.

 Harry Potter Party Ideas

-This was the second time I hosted Harry Potter party and this time our theme was 20 years of magic.
+This was the second time I hosted a Harry Potter party, and this time our theme was 20 years of magic.
 We didn’t do the potions or charms classes but had a celebration meal at the Great Hall and played games in the Common Rooms.

 It was a fun way to celebrate the amazing tale of Harry Potter.